The Word of God and the Tabernacle Menorah

 The Chiastic Structure of Psalm 119:105-112

-I would also like to view the entire section of Psalm 119 chiastically, as I think it lends to even deeper look at the practical application His Word being light.
+I would also like to view the entire section of Psalm 119 chiastically, as I think it leads to even deeper look at the practical application His Word being light.

 A chiasm is a literary sandwich of sorts where the most important points are in the middle of a portion of Scripture and are wrapped or surrounded by parallel texts that detail this main point on each side.
 I have labeled the parallels by letter.